-Student's Name Date Summary of Requirements Completed: Adult Clinica (Please indicate when the requirement was completed, course num iber and grade received, as appropriate.)
-Foundation Courses (all required; 3 courses, excluding PSY 60 ) must be taken prior to Quals/M.S.
-Thesis) PSY 601: Issues in Professional Development and Research PSY 604: Cognition & Emotion PSY 625: Social Psychology PSY (OF, Cognitive Neurossians) PSY 605: Cognitive Neuroscience PSY 640: Adult Psychopathology PSY 614: Diversity Issues in Psychology Statistics Core (required) PSY 631: Psychological Statistics, Research Methods and Design PSY 632: Multiple Regression & Multivariate Statistics PSY 633: Structural Equation Modeling or EPS 674: An Intro oduction to Multilevel Modeling

-Normal and Abnormal Adjustment (required)

-PSY 640: Adult Psychopathology

-PSY 642: Advanced Psychopathology

-Any of the following as electives: PSY 641, 610, 604, 692, or other approved course.
+Student's Name Date Summary of Requirements Completed: Adult Clinical (Please indicate when the requirement was completed, course num ber and grade received, as appropriate.)
+Foundation Courses (all required; 3 courses, excluding PSY 601, PSY 601: Issues in Professional Development and Research_PSY 604: Cognition & Emotion PSY 605: Cognitive Neuroscience PSY 614: Diversity Issues in Psychology Statistics Core (required) PSY 631: Psychological Statistics, Research Methods and Design PSY 632: Multiple Regression & Multivariate Statistics PSY 633: Structural Equation Modeling or PSY 634: Hierarc to Multilevel Modeling Normal and Abnormal Adjustment (required) PSY 640: Adult Psychopathology PSY 642: Advanced Psychopathology Any of the following as electives: PSY 641, 610, 604, 692, or other List approved course.
+Assessment (required) PSY 645: Introduction to Psychological Evaluation PSY 646: Psychological Evaluation of Adults Any of the following as electives: PSY 647, 648 or other approved List course.
+Intervention (PSY 656 and I other course required) PSY 656: Introduction to Evidence-Based Psychological Treatments One of the following: PSY 614, 660, 662, 665 or other approved c List Practicum in Clinical Psychology (indicate setting and semester PSY 657: Introduction to Psychotherapy, Ethics, and Professional Istantial Istantial Practicum 2nd Practicum 3rd Practicum (PSY 670, I - 3 credits/semester) Qualifying exam (indicate when passed) Internship (indicate setting and year) (Enrollment in 704 (Clinical Internship) is required and continuo interns may enroll for I dissertation credit per semester to maintain Masters thesis (indicate topic, committee members and date com npleted; six credits PSY 710 required Dissertation (indicate topic, committee members, date of propos al acceptance and of final oral.)
+(12 credits of PSY 730 are required, from 1 to 6 per semester, no Indicate semesters and credits of PSY 730 enrollment.) more than 3 of which may be prior to proposal acceptance.

-List •

-Assessment (required)

-PSY 645: Introduction to Psychological Evaluation

-PSY 646: Psychological Evaluation of Adults

-Any of the following as electives: PSY 647, 648 or other approved course.

-List

-Intervention (PSV / E/ and I ather serves required)

-Intervention (PSY 656 and 1 other course required)

-PSY 656: Introduction to Evidence-Based Psychological Treatments

-One of the following: PSY 614, 660, 662, 665 or other approved c ourse.

-List

-Due eties une in Clinical Develo le my /in die et estima en de en et -t

-Practicum in Clinical Psychology (indicate setting and seme PSY 657: Introduction to Psychotherapy, Ethics, and Professional Is

-Ist Practicum 4th Practicum

-2 nd Practicum 5th Practicum

-3rd Practicum 6th Practicum

-(PSY 670, I - 3 credits/semester)

-Qualifying exam (indicate when passed)

-Internship (indicate setting and year)

-(Enrollment in 704 (Clinical Internship) is required and continuo

-interns may enroll for I dissertation credit per semester to mainta in continuous registration.)

-1

-Masters thesis (indicate topic, committee members and date co ompleted; six credits PSY /10 required

-Dissertation (indicate topic, committee members, date of propo osal acceptance and of final oral.)

-(12 credits of PSY 730 are required, from 1 to 6 per semester, no more than 3 of which may be prior to proposal accordance

-Indicate semesters and credits of PSY 730 enrollment.) more than 3 of which may be prior to proposal acceptance.

-Research Advisors (list)

-First year (F) (Sp)

-Second year (F) (Sp)

-Third year (F) (Sp)

-Fourth year (F) (Sp)